 Since his lair was in the tropics, it was a nice excuse to get her back to his place anyway.

 The secret fortress of Captain Obvious was beneath an abandoned temple half-eaten by jungle on a small island not too far from Sri Lanka.
 He had an apartment in Los Urbanos of course, as Sanjay Biswas, ordinary citizen, but his lair was really his home.
 He kept his prize possessions there – memorabilia from the cases he’d solved, photos with celebrities, his Teen Choice Awards.
 And of course, since it was a lair and everything, it also housed his command center – surveillance equipment, a fully-equipped crime lab, top-of-the-line computing system, and his weapons collection, which he fortunately rarely needed, since he was a weapons collection himself.

 The living quarters were masculine, even a bit spartan, since the lair was where Captain Obvious came to work, not hang out.
 The lair, despite all its technical bells and whistles, didn’t even have Dish Network.
-But Zoe found she felt very much at home there because there was nothing to focus on but each other.
+But Zoe found she felt very much at home, probably because there was nothing to focus on but each other.

 While Sanjay disappeared off into the kitchen to make her some hot tea, she snuggled into a blanket on his couch, although to be honest she hadn’t been anywhere near as cold as she pretended to be.
 She was just ready, beyond ready, to be alone with him and for some reason she had a hard time just asking for what she wanted sexually, she felt like she had to trick people into it, or else she’d come off like a slut.